Last Updated on 17 January 2026 by Cycloscope

 Once you get over Albania’s image problem, you’ll wonder why it took you so long to visit.
 Albania has some of the most beautiful beaches and landscapes in all of Europe.

-You may want to take a taxi rather than walking at night in the cities.
+You may want to take a taxi rather than walk at night in the cities.
 Always ask before drinking tap water, as it is okay to drink in some areas but not in others, or stick to bottled water.
-Besides that, there are really no special concerns about traveling Albania.
+Besides that, there are really no special concerns about traveling to Albania.

 Romania